Advanced Computer Security and Password Theory – Updated

 Once UTM gateway manufacturers figure out the false positive issue and make it easy to resolve them, everyone will have a home security device connected to their home internet.
 This will probably not happen soon.
 An educated and motivated home network administrator is required for this level of protection.
 Sorry.
 Even then you still have some risk, just much less.

 Some people build their own home routers and install software that performs both routing and firewall protection.
 Sophos, pfSense, Untangle, and IPFire offer open source or free versions of their router software.
 Basically, you install the router software on a new or spare PC and that becomes your new router – firewall – UTM gateway.
 The PC requires special equipment, such as network cards that provide at least two network connections (one for in, and one or more for out).
 Some network cards work better than others.
 Enthusiasts believe that Intel based network interfaces work best.
-USB 3.0 oriented network ports are said to not work in this configuration, just in case you thought about turning an old laptop into a new router.
+USB 3.0 oriented network ports are said to not work well in this configuration, just in case you thought about turning an old laptop into a new router, although one will probably by OK for experimentation.
+It worked for me – I tried it once just to see if it would.
+Reliability at high speed and heavy use is the concern.
 Some enthusiasts might try to put the software router in a virtual machine and use virtual network cards for the physical connection.

 None of the software router / firewalls are especially easy to use, but none are impossible to figure out either.
 All offer professional, commercial quality routing and protection.
 Like anything, you sit down and figure it out.
 User forums and PDF documentation are available for assistance.
 YouTube is also valuable.
 Be aware that many users consider the one they know is the best and the others couldn’t catch a cold.